4 Common Mistakes People Make Selling Probate Real Estate (And How to Avoid Them)

 That’s not to mention insurance companies don’t like to cover empty houses.
 If a house sits empty for more than 60 days, it’s possible that the insurance policy could revoke important coverages.

-Prevention tactic: Get the probate process rolling quickly and keep up with all necessary property maintenance.
+Prevention tactic: Get the probate process rolling quickly and keep up with all necessary property maintenance

 Don’t dilly dally in your handling of the estate.
 File the petition to set a court date as soon as possible to get the ball rolling on the distribution of assets.
-If infighting starts to stall progress, consult your lawyer and get the probate court involved as necessary to make a decision.
+If infighting starts to stall progress, consult your lawyer and involve the probate court as necessary to make a decision.